-Effective the first day of each school year beginning in 2003, the district must be prepared to begin the transfer of any pupilstudent who chooses to exercise the individual unsafe school choice optionchoice option provision.
-The district must offer, within fourteen ten-calendar days of the incident, an opportunity to transfer to a safe public school within the district to any pupilstudent who has become a victim of a violent criminal offense while in or on the grounds of a public school that the pupilstudent attends.
-While the pupilstudent must be offered the opportunity to transfer, the pupilstudent may elect to remain at the school.
+Effective the first day of each school year beginning in 2003, the district must be prepared to begin the transfer of any student who chooses to exercise the individual choice option provision.
+The district must offer, within fourteen calendar days of the incident, an opportunity to transfer to a safe public school within the district to any student who has become a victim of a violent criminal offense while in or on the grounds of a public school that the student attends.
+While the student must be offered the opportunity to transfer, the student may elect to remain at the school.

-To the extent possible, the district will allow any transferring pupilstudent to transfer to a school that has not been identified as low performing is making adequate yearly progress in accordance with NCLBunder the State's ESSA accountability system, and has not been identified as being in need of school improvement, corrective action or restructuring.
+To the extent possible, the district will allow any transferring student to transfer to a school that has not been identified as low performing under the State's ESSA accountability system.
 In addition, when a transfer school is not available within the district, the district may seek arrangements for a student to transfer to the nearest charter school or neighboring district; however, this is not required.
-The district may will take into account the needs and preferences of the affected pupilstudent and his or her parent(s).
-Transfers must occur within thirty days of the determination that the pupilstudent was a victim of a violent criminal offense.
+The district may take into account the needs and preferences of the affected student and his or her parent(s).
+Transfers must occur within thirty days of the determination that the student was a victim of a violent criminal offense.

-3. Violent Criminal Offenses
+Violent Criminal Offenses

 The violent criminal offenses under New Jersey statutes that apply to the individual victim provision of this Policy are identified and explained below.
-The offenses apply to completed offenses, as well as threats and attempts to commit the offenses.
+The offenses apply to completed offenses, as well as attempts to commit the offenses.
 The offenses and attempts to commit the offenses apply only when they occur in or on the school grounds, as defined in N.J.A.C.
-6A:16-1.3., of the school that the pupilstudent attends.
-The offenses apply whether they occur wholly or in part in or on the grounds of a school that the pupilstudent attends.
+6A:16-1.3., of the school that the student attends.
+The offenses apply whether they occur wholly or in part in or on the grounds of a school that the student attends.

 The offenses apply only to acts or attempts that are directed at a person (victim) or a group of specified individuals (victims), rather than acts that indiscriminately affect the entire school population or non-specified individuals or groups.
-For the purposes of this Unsafe School Choice Option Policy, the term "victim" shall not include a pupil who purposely, knowingly or recklessly provokes the conduct constituting the criminal incident against him or her.